ga-adi-macaron/Course-Materials/lessons/android-technologies-and-services/sync-adapters-lesson/README.md

 The final option is to tell the device manually that you want to sync, such as on a button press.
 This is the least ideal situation, since syncs should ideally be a seamless, behind-the-scenes process.

-> Check: Ask the students to discuss with each other a few examples of each of the three categories.
-Have students share out.

 ***